faforus/wielechowski.net/README.md

 [FEATURES]

+Eslint and prettier integrated.

 Single Page Application with routing.

-Facebook-ready with Open Graph (OG) image integration.
+Facebook-ready with Open Graph (OG) image integration and descriptions.
+No server side rendering yet.

 Responsive design for large screens, regular screens, and mobile devices.